CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 ### Storing Profile Details for Future Use

-Botasaurus introduces a `Profile` Module specifically designed for easy account management.
+flute introduces a `Profile` Module specifically designed for easy account management.
 With this module, you can easily:

 - Save important account details such as name, email, and password or any other key-value metadata like `api_key` related to the current profile.
 - List and remove profiles as needed.